-Commercial cargo vehicles are not designed for use as a family vehicle and are not intended for carrying children in the front passenger seat.
+Commercial cargo vehicles are not designed for use as a 2 family vehicle and are not intended for carrying children in the front passenger seat.
 However, if you must carry a child in a vehicle without a rear seat, the passenger seat should be moved to the full rearward position and the child must be in a proper restraint system based on its age, size and weight.

 NEVER carry a child in a rear facing infant carrier in a vehicle without rear seats.
-In an accident, serious injury or death may occur from the deploying passenger airbag.
+In a collision, serious injury or death may occur from the deploying passenger Air Bag.